ruckapark/IndicateurGlobal/Database_dev/README.md

 ## Video compression

+Currently only run on Admin PC as relies on PythonScripts\Imagetext for all video cropping features

 *It was necessary for data storage and irrelevance of certain data, to crop videos to 48 hours after the contaminant exposure*

 - **list_TxMfiles** : File written in 'I:\\' (NAS) to list all ToxMate files relevant to ToxPrints